NIH-NCPI/Resources/Technologies.md

 RAS uses open standards and protocols and provides integrating systems with many standards-based options for integration.
 RAS is part of the NIH CIT IAM General Support System (GSS), a Federal Information Security Management Act (FISMA) High system.
 As such, RAS adheres to NIST 800-53 and 800-57 guidelines pertaining to configuration management, least privilege, and cryptographic key establishment & management.

+The NCPI ACC worked with partner systems to implement and integrate RAS.
+They created a [RAS Adoption Playbook](https://github.com/NIH-NCPI/Resources/blob/main/NCPI-RAS-Playbook.pdf), which outlines how to plan and execute RAS integrations, highlights lessons learned, preparing for integration, and serves as a step-by-step playbook to reduce potential challenges in RAS integrations.

 * For more information about RAS across NIH, see [Researcher Auth Service Initiative](https://datascience.nih.gov/researcher-auth-service-initiative).
 * For detailed documentation of the RAS API see [Researcher Auth Service (RAS) Project Service Offerings](https://auth.nih.gov/docs/RAS/serviceofferings.html).

 <h2> Data Repository Service (GA4GH DRS) </h2>